bryannguyen9/Bryan-Nguyen-Portfolio/README.md

           </figure>
 ```

-Here is an example code within my index.html that shows how I created my portfolio page within a portfolio-card and how I implemented a link within the actual image so users can click on the image when wanted to view my live site.
+Here is my style.css for how I configured my portfolio page and the cards to zoom in when hovered over as well as being within the flex property to allow minimization when the screen is shrunk.

 ```css
 .portfolio {